 Gabrielle Grace Hogan is a St. Louis native, Harry Styles fanatic, Catholic school survivor, and a poet.
-She has been published by or has work forthcoming in such places as the Academy of American Poets, Passages North, Ghost City Review, Sonora Review, Best Buds!
-Collective, BARNHOUSE, and more.
-She serves as Poetry Editor of Bat City Review.
-Formerly she served as Poetry Reader for BOAAT Journal, and as part of the Interfaces team, a local Austin monthly reading series focused on elevating marginalized voices.
+She has been published by or has work forthcoming in such places as the Academy of American Poets, DIAGRAm, Peach mag, Foglifter, kissing dynamite, and more.
+She has served as Poetry Editor of Bat City Review, as Poetry Reader for BOAAT Journal, and as part of the Interfaces team, a local Austin monthly reading series focused on elevating marginalized voices.
 She is the Co-Editor of the Harry Styles anthology You Flower / You Feast with fellow poet Matt Mitchell.

 She is currently pursuing her MFA with the New Writers Project at the University of Texas at Austin, with dreams of publishing her first manuscript and/or becoming a bog witch not too far behind.
 She hopes you're rooting for her, because she's rooting for you.